-In this article, we'll explore the different types of business pitches and share the ideal structure for an investor pitch deck.
+In this article, we'll explore the different types of business pitches and share the ideal structure for an business pitch deck.
 If you're selling a service, seeking investment, or presenting at a demo day, nailing the art of business pitching is key to your success.

 What is a Business Pitch?

-A business pitch is a presentation where you outline a business idea, product, or service to a potential client, investor, or audience.
+A business pitch is a presentation where you outline a business idea, product, or service to a potential investor, client, or audience.
 The primary goal is to persuade your audience to take a specific action, such as investing in your business, purchasing a service, or supporting your venture in some way.

 You are likely to use a business pitch in these three contexts: